amethyst/amethyst/amethyst_network/README.md

 This project is still at an early stage.
 We are currently designing and implementing a robust networking system on top of specs.
 To exercise our implementation, we are creating a small test game which we will make public when we feel it's in a good place.
-Eventually, as we gain more confidence in our solution, we will move stable functionality over from that game to amethyst network.
+Eventually, as we gain more confidence in our solution, we will move stable functionality over from that game to Amethyst network.

-Currently, amethyst network supports:
+Currently, Amethyst network supports:

 - `NetworkSimulationTime` resource to decouple simulation frame rate from ECS frame rate
 - An API abstraction for various transport layer network systems